Vietnam.vn - Nền tảng quảng bá Việt Nam

 The intersection between Vo Van Kiet Avenue, Ton Duc Thang Street and Khanh Hoi Bridge - an important traffic connection point in the center of Ho Chi Minh City

-In particular, the National Assembly's approval of Resolution No. 98/2023/QH15 on piloting a number of specific mechanisms and policies for the development of Ho Chi Minh City has removed many bottlenecks in investment, finance, and organizational structure, creating a foundation for the city to develop rapidly and sustainably in the next phase.
+In particular, the National Assembly's approval of Resolution No. 98/2023/QH15 on piloting a number of specific mechanisms and policies for the development of Ho Chi Minh City has removed many bottlenecks in investment, finance, and organizational structure, creating a foundation for the city to develop rapidly and sustainably in the next period.

 a12.jpg